News on the German Evidence Act: Paving the way for the digital employment contract (update)

 • According to the drafting assistance, employers will in future also be able to provide key terms of their employment contracts as well as age limit agreements in text form, ie by email.

-At its cabinet meeting on 19 June 2024, the federal Cabinet adopted a drafting assistance submitted by the federal Minister of Justice to supplement the government draft for the BEG IV.
+At its cabinet meeting on 19 June 2024, the Federal Cabinet adopted a drafting assistance submitted by the federal Minister of Justice to supplement the government draft for the BEG IV.
 The BEG IV includes, among other things, amendments to the Evidence Act.
 According to the drafting assistance, employers will in future also be able to provide key terms of their employment contracts as well as age limit agreements in text form, ie by email.

 The main changes are as follows: